moloco/jobs/sales-manager.md

 * Critical thinking, curiosity for online advertising and passionate about winning.
 * Self starter with the ability to work autonomously.

+## How to apply:
 The right person will be able to make a huge impact within an ambitious growing company.
 Come join our team and leverage our technology to help companies grow their business.

+You can apply by sending your resume to hiring@molocoads.com.